Overview and Key Concepts

 The Processor has material in it that it is trying to send downstream, or that has not been in the Processor long enough to be sent.

 The Processor has material in it that it is unable to send downstream.

 The fluid processor object has six tabs with various properties.
 The last five tabs are the standard tabs that are common to most fluid objects.
 For more information about the properties on those tabs, see:

 The Statistics tab is obsolete and is not supported for this object any more.
 Use the Statistics group in the object's Quick Properties instead.

-Only the FluidProcessor tab is unique to the generator object.
+Only the FluidProcessor tab is unique to the fluid processor object.
 The properties on this tab will be explained in more detail in the following sections.

 The maximum amount of material that this object can hold.

 A value between 0 and 1 that represents the percentage of material that is lost going through the Processor.
 This loss could be due to evaporation, inefficiency or many other factors.
 A value of 0 means that there is no material lost, a value of 1 means that all material is lost.
 This loss is applied as soon as material is pulled into the Processor.